Top 10 Current Guitarists

 Damn, Padge is the best guitar player these days.
 He should be in first place!

-Derek Trucks Derek Trucks is an American guitarist, songwriter, and founder of the Grammy Award-winning The Derek Trucks Band.
+Derek Trucks is an American guitarist, songwriter, and founder of the Grammy Award-winning group The Derek Trucks Band.
 He became an official member of The Allman Brothers Band in 1999.
+He is also a co-founder of the Tedeschi Trucks Band, which he formed with his wife, Susan Tedeschi.

 I've watched him grow up into the very best guitarist in the world today.
 Wonderful person.